 Over the whole year there are 8 major events that the students can get involved in.
 For example, “Sports Day”, “International Day”, “Earth Day” and “Dragon Boat Festival”, etc. During these events organized by House Captains, and supervised by the school staff, members of different house can score points.
 Points can also be awarded during class competition and tournaments happening over breaks.
 At the end of the year, the house with the most amount of points is awarded a plaque showcased in the Hall of Fame.

-At the start of the 2019/20 academic year, the Head of House in Secondary Mr Paul Bergot organized a logo design competition that was open to al of CAIS.
+At the start of the 2019/20 academic year, the Head of House in Secondary organized a logo design competition that was open to al of CAIS.
 Entries were submitted by students from both Primary and Secondary.
 The entries were judged and and voted on by both students and staff.
+Since then we proudly display the winning logos during house competitions.

 In our design, we wanted to capture a mature spirit, but it should still look sympathetic and interesting.
 To keep the logo interesting and special, we decided to use simple and abstract forms.